Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 * You'll have to compile a Flex application, so you'll need either the [Flex Builder](http://www.adobe.com/mena/products/flex/) or the [Flex SDK](http://opensource.adobe.com/wiki/display/flexsdk/Flex+SDK) (the example works with Flex 3 and Flex 4; use Flex 4 only if you're going to use it with the Flex Builder, otherwise you may have problems with the mxmlc.
 * The conversion from Java beans to an AMF-compatible byte array is performed by a couple of the [BlazeDS libraries](http://sourceforge.net/adobe/blazeds/wiki/Home/).
 Download BlazeDS (binary distribution) and extract `flex-messaging-common.jar` and `flex-messaging-core.jar` from it (the downloaded zip contains a .war file, open it with an archive manager and locate the needed libraries under "WEB-INF/lib/").
 - Now just compile the .java file as you would compile any other java application.
 Remember to add to the classpath the `ls-adapter-interface.jar` file (from `LS_HOME/DOCS-SDKs/sdk_adapter_java/lib`), `flex-messaging-common.jar` and `flex-messaging-core.jar` (from BlazeDS).
 You will obtain three class files: `AMFHelloWorld.class`, `AMFHelloWorld$HelloBean.class` and `AMFHelloWorld$GreetingsThread.class`.
 Now create an `AMFHelloWorld` folder under `LS_HOME/adapters` and a `classes` folder inside it: put the .class files there.

-Please, in order to test this adapter follow the steps in [Lightstreamer - "Hello World" Tutorial - Flex (AMF) Client](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex).
+- Test this adapter following the steps in [Lightstreamer - "Hello World" Tutorial - Flex (AMF) Client](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex).

-### Final Notes

-You've seen how to push Objects instead of Strings from a Lightstreamer server to a Flex client.
-You can exploit this technique to push complex data structures, but obviously, doing so you'll lose some of the optimizations offered by Lightstreamer protocol.
-For example, the merging algorithm (of the MERGE mode) is applied to the entire bean instead of being applied to each single field, so that every time a property within the bean changes, the entire bean is pushed to the client, not only the changed value.
-As with anything regarding engineering you'll have to choose the trade-off that optimizes properly for your application.

-Please also consider that the Flex client library in this tutorial is not available with the Moderato version of Lightstreamer Server, so you may want to use a [DEMO license](http://www.lightstreamer.com/download) for Lightstreamer Presto/Vivace to experiment with it.

 ## See Also